Jooshbag/calculator/README.md

 General info
 ------------

 A simple calculator for easy and quick calculations.
 Using objects and keyboard input.
-Was inspired by the iPhone calculator.
+Was inspired by the iPhone calculator for the design.

 Technologies
 ------------